 “Chief executives believe that — more than rigor, management discipline, integrity or even vision — successfully navigating an increasing complex world will require CREATIVITY.”

 According to a great article by Emma Seppa Ph.D.
 “How Senior Executives Find Time to be Creative”, the most useful creativity boosters for CEOs are: seek out unfamiliarity, give yourself room to think, learn about things beyond your niche, and identify useful constraints.
-Let’s apply these to the expat life:
+Let’s apply these to life abroad:

 “Seek out unfamiliarity”

 While CEOs have to consciously look for ways to find unfamiliar things – be it by reading magazines they would never otherwise pick up or having to remember to observe the little every-day things, for us expats, that’s a daily routine we are forced into.
 While it may seem difficult at first, it is a fantastic opportunity to “step outside your comfort zone” and build up skills for life.
 Need more evidence?
-Check out our “Expat Life: Glass-Half-Full” article and get inspired.
+Check out our Glass Half Full... of Opportunities article.

 “Give Yourself Room to Think”

 While CEOs have to plan time for themselves to think creatively and try to disconnect from what they know so they can figure out new creative solutions, we expats are already distanced, we already have that room to think.
-So take advantage of it.
-Think!
-Think how to best take advantage of your newfound freedom to explore, build, create, learn, reinvent yourself.
+That helps us to uncover how to best take advantage of our newfound freedom to explore, build, create, learn, reinvent yourself.
 It is a gift!

 “Learn about things beyond your niche”

 While CEOs have to make time to gather other’s thoughts and ideas.
-They have to consciously pick diverse teams so there is a wide spectrum of view-points.
+They have to consciously pick diverse teams so there is a wide spectrum of view-points (how to get those view-points out in the open and effectively utilize the power of diversity is another question, but on that, later).
 We, the expats, are directly put in that situation.
 We live in a foreign environment where the culture, the people, the society is built differently and it is a unique treasure to have the opportunity to learn about the differences, to discover new angles and to open your mind to new possibilities, new ways to do things differently that you can apply later in life, in your new home or to advance your career.
-So, LEARN!
-Take full advantage of the situation and truly learn the culture, learn new skills and open new opportunities!

 “Identify useful constraints”